arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ### Wi-Fi®

-Opta™ WiFi variant devices feature an onboard Wi-Fi® module that provides seamless wireless connectivity, allowing the Opta™ to connect to Wi-Fi® networks and interact with other devices Over-The-Air (OTA).
+Opta™ WiFi variant devices feature an onboard Wi-Fi® module that provides seamless wireless connectivity, allowing Opta™ to connect to Wi-Fi® networks and interact with other devices Over-The-Air (OTA).

 Some of the key capabilities of Opta™'s onboard Wi-Fi® module are the following: